 I think he did, but I will keep my personal opinion out of this.
 Maybe that’s the one thing he has been truthful about in this matter.
 The fact is that somebody addicted to gambling is very unlikely not to bet on what he knows best.
 People always tell me that Rose never bet as a player, only as a manager.
 That was proven to be not true a couple of years ago.
 Rose bet as a player/manager in 1986.
 The most disturbing gambling was done in 1987 when Rose claimed he only bet on his own team to win as a manager.

-Over a two-month period during the 1987 MLB season, Rose did bet on the Reds to win almost every game they played.
+Over two months during the 1987 MLB season, Rose did bet on the Reds to win almost every game they played.
 The keyword here is ALMOST!
 I found four games that he did not bet on.
 Those four games are what we will examine.

 The four that Rose didn’t bet on the Reds were all started by Bill Gullickson.
 The problem comes when you realize this.
 If he bet the Reds to win every night, then the four nights he didn’t bet on the Reds would send up a gigantic red flag.
 The gamblers would know that Rose wasn’t betting on the Reds, so this may be the right time to bet against them.
 You might say Rose was still trying to win those games, and yes, maybe he was, but if you take a closer look at the games in question it becomes even more disturbing.

 Gullickson starts and gives up seven runs before Rose replaces him with relievers Bill Landrum and Frank Williams.
 Both are decent pitchers.
 The Reds cut the lead to 8-6 after seven innings.
-But instead of bringing in one of his better pitchers, Rose chose to bring in Bill Scherrer, who had at that time had an ERA of over 12.
+But instead of bringing in one of his better pitchers, Rose chose to bring in Bill Scherrer, who had an ERA of over 12 at that time.
 Using his pitchers this way sets up the next night for him to have his best relief pitchers fresh.
 And yes, he bet on that game!
 Follow along here.

 The Reds rotation is set up perfectly for the Reds in the next game.
 Gullickson is allowed to stay in the game and gives up six runs.
 Who finishes the rest of the game you might ask?
 Will, it’s none other than Bill Scherrer.
 Surprised?
 Rose put a bet down.